 Using this calculation, let’s determine the expected value in our situation:

 (£15 x 40%) – (£10 x 60%) = £6 – £6 = £0

 What this means is that the expected value of this bet is not good for you, at least not in the long run.
-It may come as a surprise to you but every time we make the assumption that the implied probability in gambling accurately reflects the actual probability, a bet’s expected value always amounts to zero.
+It may come as a surprise to you, but every time we make the assumption that the implied probability accurately reflects the actual probability, a bet’s expected value always amounts to zero.
 However, please also note that sportsbooks’ odds more often than not indicate implied probability that is higher than the real one.
-Hence, if we assume that the odds of your favourite team emerging a winner are 2.50 and the basic probability is 40%, then the actual probability will quite possibly be less than 40%.
-We will now demonstrate what the expected value would be if the real probability of this team winning with odds of 2.50 was 35% and their real probability of losing respectively was 65%:
+Hence, if we assume that the odds of your favourite team emerging a winner are 2.50 and the probability is 40%, then the actual probability will quite possibly be less than 40%.
+We will now demonstrate what the expected value would be if the real probability of this team winning with odds of 2.50 was 35%, and their real probability of losing respectively was 65%:

 (£15 x 35%) – (£10 x 65%) = £5.25 – £6.50 = -£1.25

 As you can see, in that case, your bet would have a negative expected value, which means that in the long run, you could only expect money loss.

 Therefore, what determines the quality of your predictions is the value.
 If you want to place a bet whose expected value is less than zero, you should be prepared to lose because this prediction will have very low quality.
 Even if you get it right most of the time, it would still mean money loss in the long run.
 Hence, you need to place bets that have a positive expected value if you want to make high-quality predictions.
 In that case, even if you end up with a losing bet, you will still make a profit in the long run.
 To make this work, you have to make wagers whose implied probability is lower than the real one.
 We hate to make it look complicated, but this is how it is.
 Perhaps the following example will make it clear to you.
 This time we will use 45% of real probability and the same odds and bet amount we used in the previous examples.